- Any patient you suspect clinically to have airway compromise

 Who to admit

-All patients with angioedema should be admitted for at least 24 hours of observation.
+All patients with angioedema should be admitted for 24 hours of observation.
 It is, however, controversial whose care they come under.
 Most medical teams would not be keen to accept these patients under their care, hence it is usually up to the discretion of the ITU and ENT team.

 Assessment and recognition